differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-15-vscode-erlang-ls-erlfmt.md

 ## Configure the formatter

+The ErlangLS extension uses `rebar3_format`, and this is hard-coded.
+But you can configure `rebar3_format` to use a different formatter, instead of its default, built-in one.
+Here's how.

-If you want to do this globally, create `~/.config/rebar3/rebar.config` containing the following:
+To do this globally, create `~/.config/rebar3/rebar.config` containing the following:

 ```erlang
 {plugins, [rebar3_format, erlfmt]}.